cjdbarlow/Part-One/adverse_effects.md

 * Pseudoallergy
 * Idiosyncratic reaction
 * Low morbidity but high mortality
+    * e.g. Stevens-Johnson Syndrome or anaphylaxis following penicillin administration

 Treatment is to cease the medication.

-> SJS or anaphylaxis following penicillin administration

 ##Type C Adverse Reactions
 These are 'statistical effects' associated with monitoring.
 They are: